garydunkerley/garydunkerley.github.io/_pages/about.md

 ## Miscellanea
 + Submission to the Alignment Research Center's *Eliciting Latent Knowledge" Proposal Contest* ([pdf]({{ site.baseurl }}/files/notes/ELK.pdf))
 	* This proposal considers the following problem: suppose you have an intelligent algorithm equipped with a reporter which answers questions posed by a human.
 How do you discourage the reporter from misrepresenting the algorithms's knowledge even when the human would be fooled?
-We consider a (very sketchy) strategy for accurate knowledge representation and how one might encourage an "honest" reporter with an adversarial architecture.
+We adapt the Alignment Research Center's "SmartVault" example and sketch a strategy for accurate knowledge representation and how one might encourage "honest" reporting via an adversarial architecture.
 + Investigating sequential *n*-player duel games ([pdf]({{ site.baseurl }}/files/notes/duels.pdf))
 	* A small personal project I took on after learning some undergraduate game theory.
 + Undergraduate research project on tropical grassmannians ([pdf]({{site.baseurl }}/files/notes/tropical_research.pdf))